rjmunro/pyLaunchpad/README.md

 Support for the Launchpad was added in Linux Kernel 2.6.37, so Linuxes with a newer kernel will not need any special drivers.

+To use the simulator, you need pygame:

+    apt-get install python-pygame

 Mac OS X
 --------
 I have fond the easiest way is to install Macports and run: